bubsler807/site/content/Other's Fragments/herman melville - the whiteness of the whale.md

 —Herman Melville, Moby-Dick

-It is interesting how in the book.
-But the book never says the entire whale is white, just that the whale's head and a part of its hump are.
+It is interesting to note that the book never describes the entire whale as white, just that the whale's head and hump are.
 However, Melville invests whiteness with such a metaphysical weight that the whale has taken on a mythic quality in peoples imaginations, eclipsing the novel's actual descriptions.
 Just look at any painting of Moby-Dick and they will have painted the leviathan a spectrally uniform white.